AAP has broken records of corruption set by Cong: BJP chief J P Nadda | Politics

 The Aam Aadmi Party (AAP) government in Delhi has become synonymous with scams and broken the records of corruption set by the Congress, BJP president J P Nadda alleged on Sunday.

-''The AAP has become a party of scams.
-It has broken all records of corruption set by the Congress.
-It needs to go,'' Nadda said at the ''Panch Parmeshwar Sammelan'' held at the Ramlila Maidan here ahead of the Municipal Corporation of Delhi (MCD) polls, which are likely to be held in December.

-The BJP chief said the Arvind Kejriwal-led party had promised to provide a clean government in Delhi, ''but it has committed scams in the excise department, in the purchase of DTC buses, in the construction of toilets and in the Delhi Jal Board''.
+The BJP chief said the Arvind Kejriwal-led party had promised to provide a clean and healthy government in Delhi ''but it has committed scams after scams in the power and excise departments, in the purchase of DTC buses, in the construction of classrooms and toilets and in the Delhi Jal Board...
+Kejriwal has ruined Delhi''.

-Chief Minister Kejriwal had said he would enforce prohibition in Delhi if his party came to power, but opened liquor shops in every neighbourhood after the AAP formed its government in Delhi, Nadda said.
+''We need to keep in mind that people who have been oscillating between jail and bail are MLAs in the AAP,'' Nadda said. ''They wanted to bring in Lokpal Bill, sat on hunger strike, made lofty statements of giving a healthy administration.
+They are now even embarrassing those who had an unhealthy government,'' he said.
+Chief Minister Kejriwal had said he would enforce prohibition in Delhi if his party came to power, but has opened liquor shops in every neighbourhood after his party formed government, Nadda said.

+''We fail to understand how you will make poor children doctors.
+Spreading lies and giving false figures to people has become your nature, Kejriwalji,'' the BJP chief said.

-''The BJP will trounce the AAP in the MCD polls and thereafter, in the Assembly election.
-Tell the people of Delhi about the AAP's corruption,'' he told BJP workers.
+Delhi had 6,600 buses when Kejriwal became chief minister and he promised to increase the tally to 11,000 but it has reduced to 3,680, Nadda said. ''The BJP will trounce the AAP in the MCD polls and thereafter, in the assembly election.
+Go door to door and tell the people of Delhi about the AAP's corruption,'' he told BJP workers.

 Nadda said Prime Minister Narendra Modi has realised the goal of ''sabka sath, sabka vikas, sabka vishwas''.

 ''Other political parties are afraid of holding rallies at the Ramlila Maidan due to its sheer size.
 But even a workers' conference of the BJP is enough to fill the ground.
-The BJP is the only party in the country that has a mass base,'' he said.
+The BJP is the largest party in the world and the only party in the country that has a mass base,'' he said.

-When other political parties had restricted themselves to video-conferences, the workers of the saffron party had committed themselves to serving the people of the country during the COVID-19 pandemic, Nadda said.
+When other political parties ''went into the ICU'' and their leaders restricted themselves to Twitter and video-conferences during the COVID-19 pandemic, the workers of the BJP committed themselves to serving the people of the country, Nadda said.

+He said people in the US, the UK and Europe still have masks on. ''Modiji gave not one but two COVID-19 vaccines within nine months to the country and this is the reason you are sitting close to each other without wearing a mask.
+So far, 219 crore vaccine doses have been administered,'' Nadda said.
+The BJP chief said the trifurcation of the MCD led to a shortage of funds, but the Delhi unit of the party kept working tirelessly.

+The MCD was trifurcated in 2012 during Sheila Dikshit's tenure as chief minister.
+It was reunified by merging three civic bodies -- North, South and East Municipal Corporations -- through the Delhi Municipal Corporation (Amendment) Act, 2022.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)